Here are some examples of the how we are promoting equality in the workplace:

 National Recognition

-We are working hard to be the best in our equality, diversity and inclusion work, and are proud to receive the Talent, Inclusion and Diversity Evaluation (TIDEmark) Silver award for 2021.
+We are working hard to be the best in our equality, diversity and inclusion work, and are proud to receive the Talent, Inclusion and Diversity Evaluation (TIDEmark) Gold award for 2024.

-Presented by the Employers' Network on Equality & Inclusion ('enei'), this award has now been received by AWP for the third year running.
-The TIDEmark award is an assessment which helps us to measure our approach and progress on diversity and inclusion in several areas, including how we are involving staff in our inclusion work.
+Presented by the Employers' Network on Equality & Inclusion ('enei'), the TIDEmark award is an assessment which helps us to measure our approach and progress on diversity and inclusion in several areas, including how we are involving staff in our inclusion work.

 The list includes organisations across different industries in the UK who are committed to promoting inclusion in the workplace for staff across all ‘protected characteristics’.